USD ($)

 The U.S. Bureau of Labor Statistics (BLS) projects that employment of information security analysts will grow by 35% from 2021 to 2031, much faster than the average for all occupations.

-Several factors contribute to this robust demand, including:
+Several factors contributing to this increased demand are:

 ● The increasing number of cyberattacks and data breaches across industries.

-● The growing adoption of cloud computing, mobile devices, and IoT, which expands the attack surface.
+● The growing adoption of cloud computing, mobile devices, and IoT expands the attack surface.

 ● Stringent regulatory requirements and standards, such as GDPR, HIPAA, and PCI DSS, that mandate robust security measures.